 How to perform Rolling Update with Ansible on Windows-like systems?

 Every System Administrator knows how important is to maintain an up-to-date fleet in a consistent state.
-I’m going to show you a live demo with some simple Ansible code.
+I’m going to show you a live Playbook with some simple Ansible code.
 I’m Luca Berton and welcome to today’s episode of Ansible Pilot

 Ansible Rolling Update Windows-like systems